 The batteries should be removed and stored in a warm place when not using your motorhome for an extended period of time.
 Mark the cables, positive and negative, for easy identification.
 Batteries are not to be stored on concrete floors.
 The batteries require periodic charging during storage.
 If the motorhome is to be stored for a long period of time, it is recommended that all of the batteries inside the unit be removed from clocks, radios, smoke alarms, etc. This will prevent unnecessary drain and corrosion of the batteries.
-The coach batteries are 6 volt

-RV/Marine deep cycle batteries.
+The coach batteries are 6 volt RV/Marine deep cycle batteries.
 This type of battery consumes water and must be filled periodically.
 Please be sure to check the battery water level on a regular basis.
 Consult the owner's manual supplied by the battery manufacturer.
 This can be found in the Owner Information Package received with this unit.

-Battery Disconnect Panel
+Battery Disconnect Switch

-The battery disconnect panel for house batteries is located above or near the entrance door.
-There are two switches on the panel.
-The top switch is used to measure the battery voltage.
-The lower switch is used to disconnect the battery when the unit is stored for any period of time.
-Pressing downward disconnects the coach batteries, not the chassis batteries.
-This is done to prevent the coach batteries from being drained during storage.
+The battery disconnect switch for house batteries is located above or near the entrance door.
+This switch is used to prevent the coach batteries from being drained during storage.
 It disconnects all of the 12 volt circuitry from the batteries, with the exception of the LP detector.
-When taking the unit out of storage, press upward to re-connect the batteries.
-This will make the 12 volt system ready for use.